 Mews is compatible with Hotek CLASSIC, ADVANCE, and SMART, as all of these communicate with Mews using the same TCP/IP Protocol (see Step 2 below)

 To find out if your license supports PMS connections, go to System > License in the Hotek Interface System and check if your license type is listed as either Fidelio Interface or PMS Interface.
 If not, contact [email protected] to request a software upgrade.

-- Mews Connector and the Hotek Interface System installed on the same computer at your property.
+- Mews Open API and the Hotek Interface System installed on the same computer at your property.

-- If it has not already been installed at your property, please see our guide for instructions on how to install Connector.
+- If it has not already been installed at your property, please see our guide for instructions on how to install Mews Open API.